-The matter of a strategic CIL approach would be deliberated at a future Council.
+The matter of a strategic CIL approach would be deliberated at a future Council date.

-2. SUPPLEMENTARY PLANNING DOCUMENT: PLANNING FOR CLIMATE CHANGE PORTFOLIO - PLANNING AND ECONOMY / ENVIRONMENT AND SUSTAINABILITY CABINET RESOLUTION:
+76 SUPPLEMENTARY PLANNING DOCUMENT: PLANNING FOR CLIMATE CHANGE

-That the Cabinet agree:
+That the Cabinet agreed:

+- a) The draft responses to representations (attached at Annex 1 to the Cabinet report); - b) That the revised Supplementary Planning Document (SPD) "Planning for Climate Change" (attached at Annex 2 to the Cabinet report) is formally adopted and published on the Council's website;

+Cabinet

-- a) The draft responses to representations (attached at Annex 1 to the Cabinet report); - b) That the revised Supplementary Planning Document (SPD) "Planning for Climate Change" (attached at Annex 2 to the Cabinet report) is formally adopted and published on the Council's website; - That the revised SPD is taken into account as a material consideration in the determination of all relevant applications that are submitted after the date of adoption; and - d) That any final editorial changes to the document prior to publication be agreed by the Strategic Director of Place, Operations and Sustainability in consultation with the Portfolio Holder for Planning and Economy.
+- c) That the revised SPD is taken into account as a material consideration in the determination of all relevant applications that are submitted after the date of adoption; and - d) That any final editorial changes to the document prior to publication be agreed by the Strategic Director of Place, Operations and Sustainability in consultation with the Portfolio Holder for Planning and Economy.